Transport guide - South Africa - Africa

 • Do not spend transfers to save tiny distances

-In Cape Town, transport works best when it helps you move between district families like City Bowl and Sea Point, not when it replaces obvious short walks.
+In Cape Town, transport usually works better if it helps you move between district families like City Bowl and Sea Point, not when it replaces obvious short walks.

 The practical rule is already visible in the city data: Ride-hailing, pre-booked drivers, and selective self-drive or tour days are the practical way to move around Cape Town.